vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/bhRguH/dvitIyajanmani_bhRguH/chyavanaH/ApnavAna/aurvaH/jamadagniH/MT_charitram/2006/12/2006-12-07_do-we-have-control-over-our-decisionsactions.md

 unaltered.
 Some may think that such thinking is the cause for the big mistakes in the game of life, while others might point out that precocious wisdom is of no value.

-No\!
+No!
 We do not have control over our decisions or actions.
 The net vector of our decisions and actions is the resultant of our biology and the external inputs that the biological learning system receives.
 There are many innate signals, most of which we do not completely understand, but clearly all evidence is in the favor of our tendencies being biologically determined.
 Hormones are the strongest and best understood of our biological determinants: testosterone and estrogen are the foremost.
 Then there are the neuropeptides some of which might be